top of page

 September 1985 - January 1986

-Grant writing of technical sections (interpretable by Review Committees)
+• Grant writing of technical content (interpretable by review committees)

-HIPAA Compliance (protection and proper use of research data)
+• HIPAA Compliance (protection and proper use of research data - e.g. recruitment)

-Leveraging Real World Data (Real World Evidence outcomes research using TriNetX Research Network)
+• Real World Data analysis (Real World Evidence outcomes research using TriNetX Research Network)

-Informatics Education (academic credentialing to customized ad hoc needs)
+• Informatics Education (academic credentialing to course development and instructing)

 University of Cincinnati